 Art Patrons are, undoubtfully, essential because they give opportunities to gifted people with notable work who wouldn’t succeed otherwise.
 They are often art collectors, enthusiasts or even professionals, with deep knowledge and connections in the field.
 Behind great artists, supporting and encouraging them, Art Patrons truly shaped history and continue to do it nowadays, under the name of Galleries, Museums, Foundations and Associations.

-Patronage is, nowadays, a new way some art enthusiasts, from wealthy individuals to foundations, found to establish a relationship with creators, the makers of art.
+Patronage is, nowadays, a new way some art enthusiasts, from wealthy individuals to foundations, created to establish a relationship with creators, the makers of art.
 Not only they collect and/or consume art, but they are also bringing back a model from the Renaissance, when royal houses provided room, board, materials and important professional connections to talented artists.
 Young artists with extreme potential and talent started as apprentices to master artists, hired by wealthy families or royal houses.

 Patrons are, today, less political motivated and they generally don’t house artists in their magnificent domains or command them to paint frescoes.
 Nevertheless, they are giving creators a pathway to success and economic stability, providing living expenses and supplies.